rielm/design-resources/design-style-guide.md

  I'm using 8x8 grid system in my projects.

- Thus in using 8x8 grid system I'm using nudg.it plugin in Sketch app to adjust the "arrow" and "shift + arrow" increments to 8px.
-So that whenever I move a particular element, it will move always by 8px.
-And for figma, you can change it in the settings panel, for the increments.
+ Thus with 8x8 grid system, I'm using nudg.it plugin for Sketch app, to adjust the "arrow" and "shift + arrow" increments to 8px.
+So that whenever I move a particular element, it will move by 8px.
+And for Figma, you can change it in the settings panel, for the increments.

   _**Plugin**: [Nudg it](http://nudg.it/)_

+ ## Typography

+ I'm using a **base font of 16px** with **diminished fifth 1.414 ratio** in (www.modularscale.com) since it fits well with 8x8 grid system.

+ Usual font sizes:
+ 16px, 24px, 32px, 48px, 64px